Naresh-Gudipalli/Few-Shot-Image-Classification-Can-Intelligent-Data-Curation-Replace-Large-Training-Datasets-/README.md

 Training deep neural networks on large labelled datasets is expensive in time, money and compute.
 But not all training examples are equally useful.
 This project investigates whether intelligently choosing a small subset of training data can approach the performance of training on the full dataset.

 The experiment is fully controlled: one architecture (SimpleCNN), one optimiser, five fixed random seeds, two datasets (MNIST and CIFAR-10) and five subset sizes from 0.2% to 5%.
-The only variable across phases is the selection strategy:Random Sampling, class-balanced, diversity-based or importance-based.
+The only variable across phases is the selection strategy:- Random, class-balanced, diversity-based or importance-based.
 Because everything else is locked, Any difference in accuracy is attributable to the selection method alone.

 ---